ruan-xian/PowerScraper/README.md

 If you're worried about whether I'm stealing your login info or your grades, you can look at the code at https://github.com/ruan-xian/PowerScraper.
 You can then use the instructions above to compile it yourself.

+If you wish to automate the app, you will have to store your password somewhere in some way, whether it's in options.json or in the
+Task Scheduler.
+Know that any time you save your password in plaintext, you are decreasing your security.

+## Contact

+For questions and concerns, email me at ryan-xu@live.com or DM me on Instagram @ruan__xian.
+Update announcements will be on Instagram.

 ## Version history

 ### October 24th, 2019